kotborealis/patchouli/readme.md

 * `--keep-concat` --- keep concatenated file
 * `--keep-tex` --- keep tex file
 * `--pandoc-*=?` --- pass `--*=?` argument to pandoc

-## Init

-`patchouli init` let's you init project with some of the files from `resources`.
-This needs to be reworked a bit.

 ## Default template